timothyb89/cs314-tmcviz/README.md

 Quickstart
 ----------

-1. Download a .jar from the releases tab, or clone the repository and run `mvn install`
+1. Download the latest .jar from the [releases tab](https://github.com/timothyb89/cs314-tmcviz/releases), or clone the repository and run `mvn install`
-2. Run the jar: `java -jar tmcviz-1.0-SNAPSHOT-with-dependencies.jar`
+2. Run the jar: `java -jar tmcviz-X.X-SNAPSHOT-with-dependencies.jar`
 3. Browse to a compiled jar containing your code
 4. Enter a fully-qualified classname for your TMCSimulator
    * This should be detected automatically.